kjellr/emoji-expander/README.md

 Yes, probably.
 Especially if you visit an emoji-heavy page like [this one](https://unicode.org/emoji/charts/full-emoji-list.html).

+_Does this really replace every single emoji?_

+Probably not?
+It's likely I missed something.
+Feel free to open an issue if you notice something wrong.

 _How do I uninstall it?_

 Just select "Remove from Chrome..." like you would for any other extension.

 ## Acknowledgements

-- I forked this from @ericwbailey's classic [Millennials to Snake People](https://github.com/ericwbailey/millennials-to-snake-people) repo.
+- I forked this from [Eric Bailey](https://github.com/ericwbailey)'s classic [Millennials to Snake People](https://github.com/ericwbailey/millennials-to-snake-people) repo.
 - The emoji list and short names were sourced from [Emoji Data](https://github.com/iamcal/emoji-data).